Nullcorps/woocommerce-gateway-bitcoin/README.md

 Stuff to do:

+- add a settings field to allow css hacks? or could this be done at the theme customer level.
+The css id's should be unique so why not?

+- Automate the address refill process like on btcpayme

+IN PROG - integrate in TG

 IN PROG - make it also work with blockstream.info's api, allow user to set preference but keep the other as a failover in case of rate limiting

-- auto refill addresses when running low, something like on payme page, self maintaining.
+IN PROG (needs automating now) - auto refill addresses when running low, something like on payme page, self maintaining.

-- auto prune addresses which may have been used in the mean time (e.g. multiple instances?)

-- just before fresh address is linked to order in the postmeta, check past/present balances are still 0
+DITC - just before fresh address is linked to order in the postmeta, check past/present balances are still 0

-- maybe allow user-definable derivation paths?
-Do other wallets use something other than m/0/1? << HA!
-How about no

-- give the option of QR from google images or local libary depending on privacy preference << meh, why?

 - idk, tidy it up a bit or something, remove any inline css

 - figure out wtf's needed to get this into the WP repo once it's at that point

+DONE - auto prune addresses which may have been used in the mean time (e.g. multiple instances?)
+NOPE - maybe allow user-definable derivation paths?
+Do other wallets use something other than m/0/1? << HA!
+How about no(t right now anyway)
+NOPE - give the option of QR from google images or local libary depending on privacy preference << meh, why?

 Considerations: